Actively Recruiting

 - Adult patient aged 18 years or older

-- Considered eligible for transplant by treating physician
+- Considered eligible for stem cell transplant by treating physician

-- Measurable disease by CT scan (at least 1.5 cm) or PET positive disease
+- Measurable disease by CT scan (at least 1.5 cm) or PET avid disease

-- Received one prior line of chemo-immunotherapy such as R-CHOP
+- Received one prior line of chemo-immunotherapy including R-CHOP

-- Eligible histologic diagnosis including various specified large B cell lymphomas
+- Eligible histologic diagnosis includes various large B cell lymphomas and transformed lymphomas as specified

-- Platelets 75,000/mcL or higher without recent transfusion
+- Platelet count of at least 75,000/mcL without recent transfusion

-- Hemoglobin 8.0 g/dL or higher unless due to marrow lymphoma involvement
+- Hemoglobin level at least 8.0 g/dL unless due to marrow involvement

-- AST and ALT 3 times upper normal limit or less
+- AST and ALT less than or equal to 3 times ULN

-- Serum creatinine clearance 60 mL/min or higher
+- Serum creatinine clearance of at least 60 mL/min

-- Female subjects of childbearing potential must have a negative pregnancy test and agree to birth control
+- Female subjects of childbearing potential must have negative pregnancy test and agree to birth control measures

-- Willing to comply with pregnancy prevention plan
+- Able to comply with pregnancy prevention risk management plan

 - Willing to provide archival tissue from biopsy after frontline therapy